Eyvind Johnson

 Eyvind Johnson (29 July 1900 – 25 August 1976) was a Swedish novelist and short story writer.
 Regarded as the most groundbreaking novelist in modern Swedish literature he became a member of the Swedish Academy in 1957 and shared the 1974 Nobel Prize in Literature with Harry Martinson with the citation: for a narrative art, far-seeing in lands and ages, in the service of freedom.

 Biography

-Johnson was born Olof Edvin Verner Jonsson in Svartbjörnsbyn village in Överluleå parish, near the town of Boden in Norrbotten.
+Johnson was born Olof Edvin Verner Jonsson 29 July 1900 in a village near the town of Boden in Norrbotten.
 The small house where he was born is preserved and marked with a commemorative plaque.